i-vesseg/VesselVerse-Dataset/README.md

 This repository contains the complete collection of multi-expert brain vessel annotations from the VesselVerse dataset, managed through Data Version Control (DVC) for reproducible and collaborative vessel segmentation research.
 Following the methodology presented in "VesselVerse: A Dataset and Collaborative Framework for Vessel Annotation" (MICCAI 2025), this repository implements a comprehensive annotation management system with version control, consensus generation, and quality assurance mechanisms.

+## Data Access

+We've recently updated our distribution process to better serve the research community.
+The dataset is now released upon completion of a request form rather than being directly downloadable.
+This approach helps us understand how VesselVerse is being used and ensures proper acknowledgment in publications.

+**To request access:** Please send an email to Maria A. Zuluaga at [maria.zuluaga@eurecom.fr](mailto:maria.zuluaga@eurecom.fr) with:
+- Your name and institutional affiliation
+- A brief description of your intended use

 ## Repository Contents

 ### Annotation Collection